Last Updated on January 8, 2023 by Maryam Siddiqui

 How much are the consultation fees in Portugal?

-From 2021 onwards, all primary health care consultations in the Portuguese public service became free, that is, without any taxas moderadoras (moderating fees).
+From June 2022 onwards, all primary health care consultations in the Portuguese public service became free, that is, without any taxas moderadoras (moderating fees).
+Thus, all legal residents of Portugal are eligible for free public healthcare regardless of their nationality.

 Public healthcare in Portugal operates under a cost-sharing regime between the patient and the State.
-So much for access to the family doctor, specialized outpatient clinic and internment.
-In addition, the State shares the price of medicines, according to different levels.
+So much for the access to the family doctor, specialized outpatient clinic, and internment.
+In addition, the State shares the price of medicines according to different levels.

-Even if paid for out of user fees, medical services must be accessible to all citizens.
-A basic emergency in a public hospital would have a fee of €14, while an emergency surgery would cost €16.
+An unreferenced emergency in a public hospital would have a fee of around €14, while an emergency surgery would cost around €16.

-If you cannot afford the costs, it is also possible to request exemption from payment of user fees.
+If you cannot afford the costs, requesting an exemption from payment of user fees is possible.
 In the group of people exempt from payment, there are:

 - Pregnant women;